ibm-cloud-docs/openshift/openshift_storage_odf_sat.md

 {: note}

 1. Review the [parameter reference](#odf-sat-param-ref).
 When you enable the add-on, you can override the default values by specifying the `--param "key=value"` flag for each parameter that you want to override.

 1. Before you enable the add-on, review the [changelog](/docs/openshift?topic=openshift-odf_addon_changelog) for the latest version information.
 Note that the add-on supports `n+1` cluster versions.
 For example, you can deploy version `4.7.0` of the add-on to an OCP 4.7 or 4.8 cluster.
 If you have a cluster version other than the default, you must specify the `--version` flag when you enable the add-on.

 1. Review the add-on options.
-Note that add-on options are only available for version `4.7.0` and later.
+Note that the default storage classes for `monStorageClassName` and `osdStorageClassName` are {{site.data.keyword.block_storage_is_short}} storage classes.
+For {{site.data.keyword.satelliteshort}}, you must override these values and specify a storage class that supports dynamic provisioning based on the block storage storage driver in your cluster.
+If you want to use local volumes on worker nodes instead of dynamically provisioned volumes, you must first [gather your local device information](#odf-sat-gather), then when you enable the add-on, specify `localfile` for `monStorageClassName` and `localblock` for `osdStorageClassName`.

     ```sh
     ibmcloud oc cluster addon options --addon openshift-data-foundation
     ```